Kaiser-Wilhelmsland: Natural features

 Quaternary glaciers created much of the topography of Kaiser-Wilhelmsland.
 Recent studies suggest Mount Wilhelm held approximately 65 km2 of glacial ice.
 Further north, closer to the Equator, the glaciers left behind large rubble fields.

 The territory of Kaiser-Wilhelmsland was largely mountainous, with Mount Wilhelm 4509 m the highest peak of the Hagan Range, which separated the protectorate from the British Papua.
 There are several major rivers, notably the Sepik River 1126 km which drops from the Highlands and winds through lowland swamp plains to the north coast.

 The Markham River flows 180 km from the Finisterre Range and ends in the Huon Gulf.
 The Huon Peninsula, named for the French explorer Jean-Michel Huon de Kermadec, has raised beaches, usually created by the combination of tectonic coastal uplift and quaternary sea-level fluctuations.
 The Saruwaged massif, with its twin peaks of Bangeta and Saruwaged, dominate the Saruwaged Range; rugged and steep, the massif reaches 4000 m, and is surrounded by jungles at its base.

 Indigenous population

 Near Mount Hagen, archaeologists have identified the Kuk Swamp (5°47′1.36″S 144°19′54.2″E), one of the oldest agricultural drainage sites in Australasia; the site has been identified as a UNESCO site, and is on the list of recommended World Heritage sites.

 Linguistic features suggest the origins of the population.
 Along the southeast coast and in the Markham Valley, the Austronesia family of languages predominate.
 The two main languages were Kâte and Yabim, with Kâte spoken in the mountainous hinterlands and Yabim on the coastal areas, particularly on coast of the Huon Peninsula.
-The Non-Austronesia languages are heard most commonly in the mountain regions.
+The Non-Austronesian languages are heard most commonly in the mountain regions.